opendesigndev/open-design-text-renderer/docs/README.md

 ### Glyph metrics

-A glyph is described by multiple metrics, some more and some less important in the context of Textify.
+A glyph is described by multiple metrics, some more and some less important in the context of **ODTR**.
 The following image is an edited version from the FreeType manual.

 ![Glyph Metrics][glyph]